 This is truly the moment for Mother Jones—a moment when uncertainty, heightened tensions both domestically and globally, and a tectonic shift in economic, cultural, and political assumptions dominate the news.
 You can help us meet this challenge.

-We’re looking for a committed, experienced, self-directed Major Gifts Officer to deepen Mother Jones’ community of donor support and volunteer leadership in Southern California, specifically to identify, cultivate, and solicit major donors at the $5,000-plus level.
+We’re looking for a committed, experienced, self-directed Regional Director of Development to deepen Mother Jones’ community of donor support and volunteer leadership in Southern California, specifically to identify, cultivate, and solicit major donors at the $5,000-plus level.
 You’ll be part of a small but mighty six-person development team responsible for raising almost half of Mother Jones’ $16.3 million budget from major donors, foundations, planned gifts, events, and midlevel donors.
 We’re increasingly taking advantage of tools like Salesforce and Wealth Engine to help point us toward fruitful relationships with prospective donors, but the key to it all is experience, maturity, the ability to build and maintain strong relationships with donors, and the joy of raising funds for a great cause.
 At least to start, a home office or desk in a co-working space will be your worksite.

 - Manages and grows a defined major donor portfolio that includes current, lapsed, and prospective donors.
 Responsible for personally soliciting gifts and building and maintaining strong relationships with individual donors and institutions.